-Figure D.1 Map of NO2 automatic monitoring site at Buccleuch St., Dumfries.
+Figure D.1 Map of NO2 automatic monitoring site at Buccleuch Street, Dumfries (AURN)

-The air intake for the AURN monitor is situated to the rear of a sign at the entrance to Municipal Chambers.
-The air-intake tube goes through a window to the monitor which is located in the basement of the building.
+The air intake for the continuous monitor (AURN) is situated to the rear of a sign at the entrance to Municipal Chambers.
+The air intake tube goes through a window to the API monitor which is located in the Basement of Municipal Chambers.

-Map of NO2 automatic monitoring site at Eskdalemuir
+Figure D.2 Map showing previous location of AURN NO2 monitoring site Eskdalemuir